Birth Control Options and Multiple Sclerosis

 Oral contraceptives, also known as birth control pills, are one of the safest and most effective birth control options available.
 What’s more, some experts believe that the use of oral contraceptives may have a positive effect on MS, potentially delaying symptoms in the short term.

 However, birth control pills may not be the right choice for you, because they can interact with other medications.
-For example, the pills can decrease the effectiveness of medications such as benzodiazepines, including lorazepam (Ativan), oxazepa(Serax), and temazepam (Restoril).
-Some drugs, such as antibiotics and certain anti-seizure medications, including carbamazepine (Tegretol) and phenytoin (Dilantin), can decrease the effectiveness of birth control pills.
+For example, the pills can decrease the effectiveness of commonly prescribed MS medications, such as benzodiazepines, including lorazepam (Ativan), oxazepa(Serax), and temazepam (Restoril).
+Conversely, some drugs, such as antibiotics and certain anti-seizure medications, including carbamazepine (Tegretol) and phenytoin (Dilantin), can decrease the effectiveness of birth control pills.

 Look to Other Options